jdmonin/JSettlers2/doc/Readme.developer.md

 creating a `build.properties` file, or from the gradle command line by passing a `-Dname=value` parameter.

-There are several gradle build tasks; here are the most useful ones:
+There are several gradle build tasks.
+Here are the main ones:

-- `build`: create project jar files; also runs unit tests. (default)
+- `build`: create project jar files; also runs unit tests
 - `assemble`: create jars but don't run unit tests
 - `test`: run unit tests
 - `extraTest`: run unit tests, create jars, and run a few lengthy extra tests
+- `dist`: `build` and create tarballs of the source + built JARs
+  (jsettlers-2.x.xx-src.tar.gz, jsettlers-2.x.xx-full.tar.gz, jsettlers-2.x.xx-full.zip) in "build/distributions/"
+- `i18neditorJar`: create `PTE.jar` for maintaining i18n translations (not built by default)
 - `clean`: clean the project of all generated files

 The old Ant `build.xml` file also contains:

-- `dist-src`: create a tarball of the source tree (jsettlers-2.x.xx-src.tar.gz)
-- `dist-full`: `build` & `dist-src` and a tarball of the source + built JARs (jsettlers-2.x.xx-full.tar.gz)
 - `javadoc`: create JavaDoc files in "target/docs/api"
-- `build-i18neditor`: create `PTE.jar` for maintaining i18n translations (not built by default)

 All files created by Ant builds are in the `target` directory, including JARs, Java .class files, and JavaDoc files.
-Distribution tarballs, zip files, and installation files are placed in `target/dist`.
-If you run dist-src or dist-full, run the `dist-tar-clean` target afterwards to remove temp files.

-Note: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps, first build either the `build` or `compile` target to copy resources into `target/classes/resources/` from `src/main/resources`; otherwise startup will fail with this error:
+**Note**: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps, first build either the `build` or `compile` target to copy resources into `target/classes/resources/` from `src/main/resources`; otherwise startup will fail with this error: